 However, there is another possible explanation for what is happening.
 You might be adding too much water.
 All you need is a tiny splash to help the ice settle in and maybe sneak another couple cubes in.
 Too much water will speed up the ice melting.

-Lastly and very important, please make sure that your Chiller's vacuum insulation is intact by testing the chiller with ice in the outer chamber.
+Lastly and very importantly, please make sure that your Chiller's vacuum insulation seal is intact by testing the chiller with ice in the outer chamber.
 A really easy was to test the seal is to put a couple of ice cubes (6-8) in the outer chamber of your Chiller and wait at least an hour.
 If the ice is more than half way melted, produces condensation on the outside of the outer chamber, or feels really cold to the touch and it is developing condensation, the seal is likely broken.
 This can happen if the outer chamber is badly dropped or otherwise abused.
 We use a bismuth seal rather than a lead seal to ensure the highest quality and safety for infant use but a bismuth seal can be broken under certain conditions.
-Please reach out to us immediately at firstname.lastname@example.org to let us know this has happened.
+Please reach out to us immediately at email@example.com to let us know this has happened.

 I'm having trouble unscrewing the connector from the outer chamber.